 RM: Beauty essentials?

 HS: I bring two small Malin + Goetz bottles of shampoo and carry a comb instead of a brush.
-I'm addicted to Korres Pomegranate Wipes; I use them to cleanse at the end of the day and to freshen up after a flight.
-Other essentials: Boots Face Renewal Creme from the Botanics line, Aesop Tuberose Lip Heal, and Welda Wild Rose Deodorant.
+I’m addicted to Korres Pomegranate Wipes; I use them to cleanse at the end of the day and to freshen up after a flight.
+Other essentials: Boots’ Organic Day Cream from the Botanics line, Aesop Lip Balm, and Weleda Wild Rose Deodorant.

 Above: I pack a vintage Bakelite bracelet and other simple pieces when I travel since I like to get through airport security quickly.